hiimjupter/TNE10006/STP.md

 The root port is selected based on 3 criteria:
 - Lowest root cost.
-- Lowest neighbor bridge ID.
+- Lowest neighbor bridge ID. (combination of priority and MAC)
 - Lowest neighbor port ID.
-(STP Port ID = Priority + Port Number)

 **IT IS CRUCIAL TO REMEMBER THAT THE TWO TIE-BREAKER IS IN THE NEIGHBOR NOT LOCAL**